ShorterTimlin/website/content/about.md

 Commitment to professional standards and ethical practices Flexible engagement models from project-based to ongoing support

-## Professional Affiliations

-- Society of American Archivists (SAA)
-- Rare Books and Manuscripts Section (RBMS)
-- Academy of Certified Archivists
-- Regional Archival Associations

 ## Our Team

-Our core team includes three certified archivists with advanced degrees in history, library science, and archival studies.
-We supplement our expertise with a network of specialist consultants for conservation, digitization, and specialized subject areas.

-Every project is led by a senior archivist who maintains direct client communication throughout the engagement.
+Our core team includes two qualified Archivists, Helen Timlin BA(Hons) MScEcon and Rebecca Phillips Née Shorter BA (Hons), MARM.
+We supplement our expertise with associates and digitisation consultants.
+Every project is led by Helen or Rebecca who maintain direct client communication throughout the engagement.

 ## Service Area

-While our office is located in the Mid-Atlantic region, we regularly work with clients throughout the United States.
-We're available for both on-site and remote consulting engagements.
+While our office is located in Gloucestershire, England we regularly work with clients throughout the United Kingdom and abroad.
+We are available for both on-site and remote consulting engagements.